 You can either use the system to generate a password or enter one of your own choosing.
 You can repeatedly press the 'Generate password' button to produce new passwords.
-As detailed in the Editing Guide your SiteWorks Password should consist at least 12 characters with at least one upper case letter, one lower case letter, one number, and one special character.
+As detailed in the Editing Guide your SiteWorks your password should consist at least 12 characters with at least one upper case letter, one lower case letter, one number, and one special character and we recommend it is changed every 6 months.
 Remember that you want that Strong green password to meet the SiteWorks requirements.